6 Ways to Jump-Start Your Online Business

 4. Have a dominant social-media presence

-A massive part of any business’s success today is the presence it has online.
-Social-media platforms like Facebook, Instagram and Pinterest have been invaluable tools to businesses big and small for years now, and this trend will only continue as time goes on.
+A massive part of any business’s success today is its online presence.
+Social media platforms like Facebook, Instagram and Pinterest have been invaluable tools to businesses big and small for years now, and this trend will only continue as time goes on.
 By learning how to use social media effectively, you can increase your following, get tons of new visitors each week and even influence their purchases with ease.

 Related: Examples of Online Business Ideas